Training Our HearingJanuary 24, 2024

 Susan sat for a long while thinking on those words.
 Her family certainly needed hope right now—Mama wasn’t doing well.
 Bobby wasn’t improving very fast.
 Her Dad was worn out, and her Grandma tired out.
 She closed her eyes holding the piece of yarn.
 God, I haven’t totally lost hope.
 I’m holding onto this thread, our last thread of hope.

 Tears ran down her face, and she thought she heard her grandfather’s words echo across the attic again.
 God’s bigger than any of our problems.
-She wiped her eyes and realized her tears have dampened the piece of yarn.
+She wiped her eyes and realized her tears had dampened the piece of yarn.
 She held it close to her heart when she heard the phone ringing.
 This time she must have skipped three stairs at a time on the ladder to get the phone on the 4th ring.

 “Susan,” her grandmother said.
 “Your Mom is going to be okay!”
 She has an infection but she’s responding to the medicine, and she’ll be fine.”